sg-crest A Singapore Government Agency Website

 • Contact them in advance and check that they are willing to attend court.

-• Inform the court of the witnesses you intend to call during the pre-trial conference.
-The registrar may direct you to file your witnesses' statements (for simplified proceedings) or affidavits (for standard proceedings).
+• The judicial officer may direct you to file your witnesses' statements (for simplified proceedings) or affidavits (for standard proceedings).

 Witnesses are to give evidence on facts relevant to the case.
 Before they testify, they will be required to take an oath or affirmation of truth before the judge.